migramirez2/Harmony-ONE/progress/sun-hyuk-ahn.md

+2024-09-04 Wed: [Fixing](https://github.com/harmony-one/panoptic-v1-core-cli/commit/66694ce69b197e6393fd4c1b2207b1c968f82163) a bug related to the collateral trackers for the tokens during the mint token operation.
+Works for the actual tokens but for minted test tokens, not working at the moment.
+Analyzing the cause.

 2024-09-03 Tue: Connected the core componentes of Panoptic to the [command line interface](https://github.com/harmony-one/panoptic-v1-core-cli/commit/8432bf400e12c83753b1635ce25039f8185db999) component.
 Troubleshooted problem related to deploying pools if it's already deployed with a different fee.

 2024-09-02 Mon: Holiday